Get Funded for Unpaid Internships

 - Stanford-based opportunities: A goal of the CareerEd Fellows program is to help you explore career opportunities outside of the Stanford environment and begin to build your professional network.
 Opportunities based at Stanford do not qualify for CareerEd Fellows stipends.

-- Fees for placement/sending organizations: CareerEd Fellows program funds may not be used to pay fees to third-party placement organizations or volunteer sending organizations.
+- Fees for placement/sending organizations: CareerEd Fellows Stipends will not be issued for opportunities that require fees from third-party placement organizations or volunteer sending organizations.

 - Faith-based organizations: Working with a faith-based organization may be supported by CareerEd Fellows funding, but the organization must be inclusive in who they serve, non-proselytizing, and nonpartisan.